loyaltydraw/audit/README.md

 This kit lets anyone confirm:

 - **Level 1 – Snapshot integrity (pre-reveal)**
-  The published `snapshot.csv` is exactly the one used to run the draw.
+  The published `snapshot.csv` bytes are *exactly* the ones the draw used.
 - **Level 2 – Structural & internal coherence**
-  The snapshot is well-formed (ordering, types, totals) and its **canonical snapshot hash** matches what the draw reported.
+  The snapshot is well-formed (ordering, types, totals) **and** when rewritten in canonical form its **CSV-bytes hash** equals the value reported by the draw.
 - **Level 3 – Reproduce winners (post-reveal)**
-  Once the seed is revealed in `winners.json`, recompute the winners and compare to the published winners.
+  After the seed is revealed in `winners.json`, recompute the winners and compare them to the published list.

 > No third-party packages.
 Requires **Python 3.10+** only.